mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 ## Gene regulation as a Physics 101 problem

 As organisms navigate the challenges presented by the environment, they must constantly fight against the will of the second law of thermodynamics to bring them back to an equilibrium state.
-To face those challenges, cells are equipped with a toolkit of genes written in the language of A, T, C, and G of the genome.
+To face such challenges, cells are equipped with a toolkit of genes written in the language of A, T, C, and G of the genome.
 We can think of a typical bacteria genome with $\approx 5\times 10^3$ genes as the instruction manual to produce a repertoire of tools that allow cells to thrive under different circumstances that they face throughout their lives.
 But not all challenges are the same, and therefore not all tools are needed simultaneously.
-Therefore all organisms are faced with the challenge of orchestrating the expression of the correct subset molecular tools at their disposal when trying to survive on different environments.
-From cells in the fly embryo expressing different genes that will define their identity on the final body plan of the animal, to a simple bacteria expressing the correct enzymes to process the available nutrients in the environment.
+Thus all organisms are faced with the challenge of orchestrating the expression of the correct subset molecular tools at their disposal when trying to survive in different environments.
+From cells in the fly embryo expressing different genes that will define their identity on the animal's final body plan to a simple bacteria expressing the correct enzymes to process the available nutrients in the environment.

-Our understanding of how organisms regulate the expression of their genes is still not as thorough as one might expect given the amount of effort that has gone into this question.
-Take for example *E. coli*--arguably the most well characterized model organism--for which we know the regulatory scheme of less than 1/3 of its genes [@Ireland2020].
-For more complex organisms such as *Drosophila*, *C. elegans*, or even humans we are even more hopeless on getting a holistic view of the regulatory landscape.
-Nevertheless we would not be doing justice to the great advances in the field if we were to pretend we are completely ignorant about how gene regulation takes place in bacteria.
-There is a rich mechanistic understanding of how the transcriptional machinery takes the information contained in the DNA and transcribes it into RNA [@Browning2004].
+Our understanding of how organisms regulate their genes' expression is still not as thorough as one might expect, given the effort that has gone into this question.
+Take, for example, *E. coli*--arguably the most well-characterized model organism--for which we know the regulatory scheme of less than 1/3 of its genes [@Ireland2020].
+For more complex organisms such as *Drosophila*, *C. elegans*, or even humans, we are even more hopeless on getting a holistic view of the regulatory landscape.
+Nevertheless, we would not be doing justice to the field's significant advances if we were to pretend we are utterly ignorant about how gene regulation takes place in bacteria.
+There is a rich mechanistic understanding of how the transcriptional machinery takes the information contained in DNA and transcribes it into RNA [@Browning2004].
 The relative simplicity of the process has inspired generations of biophysicists to try to write down minimal models that can describe and predict features of the process of gene regulation [@Ackers1982;@Bintu2005;@Kuhlman2007].

-These modeling efforts come into two main flavors: equilibrium statistical mechanical models, and kinetic models.
-In the following sections we will introduce the necessary background for both approaches relevant to the rest of the thesis.
+These modeling efforts come into two main flavors: equilibrium statistical mechanical models and kinetic models.
+In the following sections, we will introduce the necessary background for both approaches relevant to the rest of the thesis.

 ### Minimal model of gene expression

 Let us begin our introduction to gene expression modeling with the simplest example.
-As shown in [@Fig:ch1_fig01](A) we imagine a gene promoter (the region of the gene from which transcriptional regulation takes place) produces mRNA at a constant rate $r_m$.
-Each individual mRNA can stochastically decay with a rate
+As shown in [@Fig:ch1_fig01](A), we imagine a gene promoter (the region of the gene from which transcriptional regulation takes place) produces mRNA at a constant rate $r_m$.
+Each mRNA can stochastically decay with a rate
 $\gamma_m$.
-Our interest is to understand how the mRNA count $m$ changes over time given these two competing processes.
-For that let us write the mRNA count at time $m(t + \Delta t)$, where $t$ is the time--which we are thinking of as being "right now"--and $\Delta t$ is a tiny time step into the future.
+Our interest is to understand how the mRNA count $m$ changes over time, given these two competing processes.
+For that, let us write the mRNA count at time $m(t + \Delta t)$, where $t$ is the time--which we are thinking of as being "right now"--and $\Delta t$ is a little time step into the future.
 The mRNA count can then be predicted by computing
 $$
 m(t + \Delta t) = m(t) + r_m \Delta t - (\gamma_m \Delta t) m(t),
 \label{eq:m_t_Delta_t}
 $$
-where we can think of $r_m \Delta t$ as the probability of observing a single mRNA being produced in the time interval $[t, t + \Delta t]$ ($\Delta t$ is so small that we neglect the possibility of seing multiple mRNAs being produced), and $\gamma_m \Delta t$ the probability of seeing a single mRNA being degraded.
+where we can think of $r_m \Delta t$ as the probability of observing a single mRNA being produced in the time interval $[t, t + \Delta t]$ ($\Delta t$ is so small that we neglect the possibility of seeing multiple mRNAs being produced), and $\gamma_m \Delta t$ the probability of seeing a single mRNA being degraded.
 But since each mRNA has the same probability of being degraded, the total number of mRNAs that we would see decay in this time window would be the probability